jcheminform/useful-queries/articles.i.md

 # Articles

-This sections contains a collection of queries related to journal articles.
+This sections contains a collection of queries related to journal <topic>article</topic>s.

 ## Most cited articles